-Welcome to Clemson Computational Biophysics Lab
+Welcome to Clemson Multiscale Biophysics Lab

-We are a theoretical/computational biophysics group in the Department of Physics and Astronomy at Clemson UniversityCollege of Science.
+We are a biophysics group in the Department of Physics and Astronomy at Clemson UniversityCollege of Science.
 We apply concepts and methods in Physics, especially Statistical Mechanics and Thermodynamics, to study biological systems, and hopefully learn new physics emerging from the complex biological systems.
 The major theme throughout our research is to integrate dynamics into the study of structure-function relationship of biomolecules and molecular complexes.
 We believe that uncovering the interrelationship between structure, dynamics, and function of biomolecules can help better understand biology, and accelerate biomedical research in a cost-effective manner.

 Our present research focus is multiscale modeling of biomolecules and molecular complexes.
 Experimental characterization of biological systems is often hindered by the limited ability to cover a wide range of time and length scales, associated with many biological processes.
 Multiscale molding, which innovatively combines atomic and coarse-grained simulations, provides a unique opportunity to bridge the gaps of time and length scales between experimental observation and underlying molecular systems.
 We apply the multiscale modeling approach to study structure, dynamics, and function of large biomolecules, formation of molecular complexes, and also interaction between nanomaterials and biological systems.